Child Struggling With Math Facts? What Parents Should Notice Early

 Read Best Math Program for Dyscalculia at Home

-Look at curriculum fit
+Look at live tutoring

 Some children need immediate explanation, accountability, and a real person guiding them through confusion.